allison-d/Cluster/README.md

 ```

 2. RStudio: the app can be run by first opening the app.R file in RStudio and then using 'Run App' in the upper right-hand corner.
 One note is that app.R may need to be modified depending on the current working directory of RStudio.
-If app.R is opened in starting from the 'code' directory,
+If app.R is opened starting from the 'code' directory,
 then the current working directory in RStudio should be the 'code' directory and 'Run App' should work without any modifications to runApp() located in the second line of app.R.
 If alternatively RStudio is already open and app.R is opened through File --> Open File, then the current working directory may not be that of the 'code' directory.
 The working directory can be obtained with getwd().
-If the 'code' directory is not the current working directory, then the path to the 'code' directory needs to be added to runApp() ie runApp("path to the code directory").
+If the current working directory is not the 'code' directory, then the 'code' directory path needs to be added to runApp() ie runApp("path to the code directory").

-If one gets the following Error with 'Run App':
+If one gets the following error message with 'Run App':

-Error in `shinyAppDir()`:
+Error in `shinyAppDir()`: <br />
 !
-App dir must contain either app.R or server.R
+App dir must contain either app.R or server.R <br />
-Run `rlang::last_trace()` to see where the error occurred
+Run `rlang::last_trace()` to see where the error occurred <br />

-then check the current working directory to see if it is equal to that of the 'code' directory.
-If not, then modify runApp() as:
+then check the current working directory in RStudio to see if it is equal to that of the 'code' directory.
+If not, then modify runApp() to include the path to that directory.
-runApp("path to the code directory")

 ## Test Datasets
 There are two test datasets that are available for ScopeCluster.
-The first dataset contains Mass Spec features for lipid molecules [2] and the second dataset contains PFAS molecules [3].
+The first dataset contains Mass Spec features for lipid molecules [2] and the second dataset contains Mass Spec features for PFAS molecules [3].
 These CSV files can be used as examples for running ScopeCluster.
 Both datasets include a CSV file that includes that
 Mass Spec features and a CSV file that specifies the group colors.
 In addition, the lipid dataset includes a CSV file that includes sample comparison abundance data.
-Once the app is open, the files for these two test datasets can be uploaded in the following tabs:
+Once the app is open, the files for these test datasets can be uploaded in the following tabs:

 ### Lipid set
 - Lipid_Features.csv : 'Step 1 - Upload Feature Data'